 Parchment rounds are the perfect solution for shaping pizza crusts.
 If you don't have parchment, simply roll the crusts on a lightly greased surface; but parchment makes rolling, transporting, and baking these crusts a lot easier.

-Pinch a rim around the edge of the crust, if you like.
+Shape into the thickness and diameter you'd like; pinch a rim around the edge of the crust, if you prefer.

 Par-bake the pizza crust